-By contrast, when Toronto built a subway to carry thousands of persons swiftly and comfortably between their homes and down town, machines dug the trench.
-Here was menial work, but no manual toil and no slavery; only proud mechanics guiding the great machines.
+This year, Toronto is building a subway to carry thousands of persons swiftly and comfortably between their homes and downtown.
+Machines are digging a trench along Yonge Street.
+Here is menial work, but no manual toil and no slavery; only proud mechanics guiding the great machines.
 There, but for invention and initiative, go a thousand slaves, poor skill-less men, digging wearily with tools a thousand years old.